 There are two basic ways to treat addiction, inpatient, and outpatient rehab processes.
 Picking one over the other depends on the kind of treatment that you want, or what is really recommended to you.
 Sometimes, your doctor, or de rehab center, will recommend you to undergo both treatments.
 We will discuss this a little further in the next section.

-Outpatient treatment for drug rehab is a program where the person who has the addiction undergoes rehab form the comfort of his or her home.
+Outpatient treatment for alcoholism or drug rehab is a program where the person who has the addiction undergoes rehab form the comfort of his or her home.
 Hence, this type of program entitles the person with more liberty and privacy.
 However, in this format, attendance to counseling and therapy sessions is still a must.

 Therefore, the main difference between inpatient and outpatient treatment is that in the first one, the person spends the duration of the treatment in the rehab center.
 Whereas in the last one, the person only goes to the rehab center for counseling, therapy sessions, or any other recommended activity.